 STANLEY SPENCER.
 Elizabeth Rothenstein.
 Stanley Spencer.
 A monograph.
 Phaidon Press, ‘British Artists’ series, Oxford & London 1945.
 First edition.
 4to.
 25pp + plates.
 A fifteen-page essay by Rothenstein plus five tipped in colour plates and a further ninety monochrome reproductions.
 Top edge lightly dust marked.
 A virtually fine copy in dust wrapper, a little dust soiled and chafed, and with some light tanning to the spine panel.
 Contemporary former owner gift inscription neatly inked to the front free endpaper. £20

 REYNOLDS STONE.
 Ralph Hodgson.
-The Skylark and other poems.
+The Skylark and Other Poems.
 Edited by Colin Fenton and with wood engravings by Reynolds Stone.
 Printed for the editor at The Curwen Press, London 1958.
 The first edition of this selection, and the first with these magnificent Reynolds Stone engravings.
 4to.
 94pp.
 One of 300 copies (out of a total edition of 350) designed by Will Carter, printed on Basingwerk parchment, bound in buckram and signed by Reynolds Stone.
 Stone contributes a title page decoration, five wood engraved plates and a small closing vignette; plus a small gilt decoration to upper board.
 Buckram just fractionally marked in one or two places, else a fine copy.
 Twenty-three poems (including the eleven-parter Flying Scrolls), six of which are hitherto unprinted with several others making their first bookform appearance. £125

 C.F.TUNNICLIFFE.
 R.T.Gould.
 Communications Old and New.
 With wood-engravings by C.F.Tunnicliffe.
 R.A.Publishing, London for Cable and Wireless Ltd. [1945].
 First edition.
 8vo.
 54pp.
 Stiff card boards featuring a Tunnicliffe design.
 With a title page engraving and twenty-eight illustrations by Tunnicliffe.
 Boards just a little soiled with some fairly light uneven tanning, a little minor chafing to the edges and a bump to the tip of one corner.
 A small area of surface abrasion to the upper board where, probably, a sticker has been removed.
 Internally a lovely crisp copy of an uncommon item. £100